zhushangs/FoodMap/README.md

   This webiste shows picutres of restaurants from NYC

 ## WhereToEAT
-  Pictures are taken by me
+  Some pictures are taken by me, and some from yelp